MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

                     Margin="0,0,0,20"
                     HorizontalAlignment="center"/>
     ```
-At this point, only the "Initialize sample" button, slider, and toggle switch are enabled.
-The other buttons are used in later steps to add and remove RadialController menu items that provide access to the slider and toggle switch.
+At this point, only the **Initialize sample** button, slider, and toggle switch are enabled.
+The other buttons are used in later steps to add and remove **RadialController** menu items that provide access to the slider and toggle switch.

 ![Basic sample app UI](images/radialcontroller/wheel-app-step3-basicui.png)

-## Step 4: Basic RadialController menu customization
+## Step 4: Customize the basic RadialController menu

-Now let's add the code required to enable RadialController access to our controls.
+Now let's add the code required to enable **RadialController** access to our controls.

-1. Open the MainPage_Basic.xaml.cs file
+1. Open the MainPage_Basic.xaml.cs file.
-2. Find the code marked with the title of this step ("// Step 4: Basic RadialController menu customization")
+2. Find the code marked with the title of this step ("// Step 4: Basic RadialController menu customization").
 3. Uncomment the following lines:
     - The [Windows.UI.Input](https://docs.microsoft.com/uwp/api/windows.ui.input) and [Windows.Storage.Streams](https://docs.microsoft.com/uwp/api/windows.storage.streams) type references are used for functionality in subsequent steps: